 ABOUT THIS PROGRAM

-The Middle Eastern Studies Program offers a language study abroad program in Rabat, Morocco.
-Students live in the old city with local homestay families and take three courses at our local center: two courses in Arabic language (intermediate or advanced) and the director's seminar, "Modern Morocco: Literature, Culture, and Society."
+The Middle Eastern Studies Department offers a language study abroad program in Rabat, Morocco.
+Classes take place at The Cultural Center for Learning and Training (CCLT).
+Students live in the old city with local homestay families and take three courses at CCLT: two courses in Arabic language (intermediate or advanced) and the director's seminar, "Modern Morocco: Literature, Culture, and Society."
 Students participate in a wide arrange of extra-curricular activities such as calligraphy workshops, NGO visits, and meetings with Moroccan novelists and filmmakers.
 In addition, students will visit a variety of cities and regions, such as Fez, Tangier, Marrakech, and the Atlas Mountains.

 THE STUDY ABROAD EXPERIENCE

 With an average grade of B+ or higher or permission of the instructor:

 For more information, please see the department website.

 "Host families and Moroccan language partners connected us to the community and the ten-day self-guided trips will be absolutely unforgettable.
 The chance to explore nearly the entire country was invaluable." - Summer 2019

 "[Self-guided trips] were such a valuable part of the program - in addition to allowing us to explore the country, I think they pushed us to become more independent and confident, both when traveling through Morocco and in general.
 On these trips, we had to navigate Morocco ourselves, which often meant speaking Arabic to make reservations or travel arrangements.
 There was no professor or travel guide to step in if we were struggling to speak - we had to find a way to express ourselves.
 Although this was challenging, it showed me that I actually had extensive language resources, and pushed me to use them.
 I felt much more confident in my speaking abilities after these trips because of experiences like this." - Summer 2019